Service Area: Archaeology Department

 - Fieldwork in variable conditions and weather.

-- Works near/with potentially dangerous machinery near open excavation units (with appropriat safety precautions and PPE).
+- Works near/with potentially dangerous machinery near open excavation units (with appropriate safety precautions and PPE).

 - Occasional fieldwork outside normal office hours.